20 Failed McDonald's Menu Items You Won't Believe Existed

 In 1968, McDonald's attempted to compete with Arby's by creating its own fried roast beef sandwich.
 The fast-food chain served sliced beef on a sesame seed roll with barbecue sauce on the side.

 Customers loved it, but the sandwiches would've required McDonald's nationwide to have a meat slicer, which wasn't cost-efficient And so, the world had to say goodbye to Mickey D's roast beef.
-It's been gone for more than a half a century now.
+It's been gone for more than half a century now.

 When you think of McDonald's, you think of good old American fare—not Italian, like the McSpaghetti, and not Mexican, like say, chicken fajitas.
 Nevertheless, McDonald's sold its own version of the popular dish in 1993.
 The fajitas included chicken, cheese, red and green bell peppers, and diced onions in a flour tortilla (with mild and spicy Picante sauce packets available upon request).
 McDonald's commercial claimed one bite of their chicken fajitas was like "a taste of Mexico… without the sunburn."